rajipkanxo01/GMD_Project/Documentation/Milestones/Milestone2/milestone2.md

 ```

-The PlatformMover script then moves the platform up and down using Mathf.PingPong.
+The `PlatformMover` script then moves the platform up and down using `Mathf.PingPong`.
 This interaction adds pressure and
 timing, rewarding the player with vertical access when they succeed.

 #### Crusher